efuzy/efuzy/docs/src/pages/vue-components/skeleton.md

 ### Predefined types

 Below you can see the predefined types.
-There are some basic types (text, rect, circle) and also some special convenience types that accurately respect Quasar components size and border radius.
+There are some basic types (text, rect, circle) and also some special convenience types that accurately respect Efuzy components size and border radius.

 <doc-example title="QSkeleton types" file="QSkeleton/Types" />